echronos/echronos/components/profiling/docs.md

 ### `profiling/task_uptime`

 This configuration item enables the applcaton to periodically record tasks uptime (also see [Task Uptime](#task_uptime).
-This is item is option and is of a boolean type, which defaults to true.
+This is item is optional and is of a boolean type, which defaults to true.

 ### `profiling/hook_for_task_switch`